AC & Heating Repair in Portland, Oregon

 • Portland General Electric and Pacific Power customers eligible for Energy Trust rebates

-• SEER2 ratings of 18+ and HSPF2 of 9.5+ qualify for highest rebates
+• SEER2 ratings of 18+ and HSPF2 of 9.5+ qualify for larger rebates

 • Variable-speed compressors offer better efficiency for Portland's temperature swings